web

 Answer

-• Contact the Officer in the Case,
+• Contact the Officer in Case,

 • Contact the court directly.

-If you are a defendant, you can either contact your solicitor or the court directly.
+If you are a defendant, you can:

 Please see the link in Related Information to find court contact details.